Newport Manners & Etiquette: Love Month Questions, Why Valentine’s Day? + Table Manners

 The Inn at Sunrise Point boasts ocean views, fireplaces and decks for all rooms on the property, making it easy for you are your partner to enjoy the sunrise over Penobsecot Bay.
 If you’re looking for something active to do, day trips to Monhegan Island or Acadia National Park are easy.
 Or you could try some ice rock climbing.

-Rated as one of the “10 Most Romantic Hotels in the World” earlier this year by Forbes.com, the Blantyre, is an ideal elegant romantic getaway.
+Rated as one of the “10 Most Romantic Hotels in the World” by Forbes.com in 2018, the Blantyre, is an ideal elegant romantic getaway.

 Activities include spa treatments at the Potting Shed Spa or in room; as well as outdoor activities such as snowshoeing, cross-country skiing, and ice skating and much more.